Kumbakonam Rajamanickam Pillai

 Kumbakonam Rajamanickam Pillai (கும்பகோணம் ராஜமாணிக்கம் பிள்ளை), 5 August 1898 - 1970 was a Carnatic music violinist of Tamil Nadu, Southern India.

 Early Days

-He was born in the small village of Alangudi near Needamangalam located on the route going from Thanjavur to Tiruvarur.
+He was born in the small village of Alangudi in a Devadasi family near Needamangalam located on the route going from Thanjavur to Tiruvarur.
 His mother Kamalathammal was keen that he should develop his musical talents.

 He commenced his training first as a vocalist under Nadaswaram maestro Kandaswamy Pillai.
 Later on, he underwent further training from Tiruvisanallur Pallavi Narayanaswamy Iyer and then from Pandanallur Chinnaswamy Pillai.
 As an instrumentalist he trained in violin for four years under Tirukodikaval Ramaswamy Iyer who was a disciple of violin maestro Tirukodikaval Krishna Iyer.
 His teachers opined that his music talents were more suited to be a violinist than to be a singer.
 So, he devoted full concentration as a violinist.

 As a violinist

 He concentrated on classical Carnatic music.
 Most of the time he performed as an accompanist to Carnatic singers rather than giving solo concerts.
 He accompanied top singers of his time.